fwanalwenge/DestinationPredict/README.md

 ## Findings
 In order to classify the text data into different classes, I experimented with 3 different vectorization strategies:

-Count Vectorization
+-Count Vectorization
-TF-IDF Vectorization
+-TF-IDF Vectorization
-Count Vectorization using Bi-Grams
+-Count Vectorization using Bi-Grams

 After exploring the document term matrices, word clouds, and most frequent words from each of the 3 vectorization techniques, I concluded that the best vectorization strategy is to use TF-IDF vectorization.
 This strategy is often used to classify news articles into their correct topics, which is a similar use-case to the Destination Dictionary.
 The purpose here is to classify the text to the correct city, therefore TF-IDF vectorization provides the appropriate ratio to reflect how important a word is to each specific city.